stuartsan/js-starter/README.md

 # js-starter

-Micro JS project starter, kinda like part of my [dotfiles](https://github.com/stuartsan/dotfiles) ...start writing JS with unit tests, linting, and ES6 in like 20 seconds.
+Micro JS project starter, kinda like part of my [dotfiles](https://github.com/stuartsan/dotfiles)...start writing JS with unit tests, linting, and ES6 in like 20 seconds.
 A more persistent scratchpad than a REPL.

 Uses [mocha](https://github.com/mochajs/mocha), [eslint](https://github.com/eslint/eslint),